Roldak/roldak.github.io/arrays.md

 ## Usage

 Let's take a closer look at how exactly a program can be transformed to take full advantage of the miniboxing transformation and MbArrays.
-Consider a classic implementation of the merge sort algorithm, at first using a raw `Array` with an implicit `ClassTag` (to whole source code can be found [at this page](https://github.com/Roldak/mb-benchmarks/blob/master/mergesort-no-mb/src/main/scala/Main.scala)) :
+Consider a classic implementation of the merge sort algorithm, at first using a raw `Array` with an implicit `ClassTag` :

 {% highlight scala %}